imadBelattar/Spring-Boot-Angular/README.md

 The project comes pre-configured with database settings.
 Follow these steps to create the database:

 1. Make sure you have MySQL installed on your system.
-2. Connect to your MySQL server using your preferred MySQL client (e.g., MySQL Workbench).
+2. Connect to your MySQL server using your preferred MySQL client (e.g., MySQL Workbench, XAMPP).
 3. Execute the following SQL script to create the database:

 ```sql